camunda/camunda-docs/docs/components/tasklist/userguide/using-tasklist.md

 ## What can I do with Tasklist?

+Tasklist provides a user-friendly interface for managing and completing tasks that require manual interaction.
-Tasklist shows you all user tasks that appeared in processes.
-Those processes are running in Zeebe.
+It shows you all user tasks that appear in processes.
+Those processes are running in [Zeebe](/docs/components/zeebe/zeebe-overview.md).

-User tasks need an interaction from the user.
-This can be updating, adding variables, filling out a [Camunda Form](../../../guides/utilizing-forms.md), or simply completion of the task.
+The user interaction with a task may involve making updates, adding variables, filling out a [Camunda Form](../../../guides/utilizing-forms.md), or simply reviewing and completing the task.

-To work on a task the user must self-assign it first.
+User tasks can be automatically assigned to users in the BPMN process or they must be self-assigned from Tasklist.
 Once assigned, the task can be completed.
 The user can unassign the task if they do not intend to work on it.

 Different task statuses and filters help the user choose the desired task.